rsdoiel/antenna/planet.md

 ---

-## Delayed UN meeting to discuss two-state solution
+## Delayed UN meeting to discuss two-state solution begins

 date: 2025-07-28, from: RTÉ News

-Dozens of ministers will gather at the United Nations for a delayed conference to work toward a two-state solution between Israel and the Palestinians, but the US and Israel are boycotting the event.
+A delayed conference to promote the two-state solution for Israel and Palestine has opened at the United Nations in New York.

 <br>